cabinetoffice/GCGS-Central-Digital-Platform/Frontend/CO.CDP.OrganisationApp/Pages/PrivacyNotice.en.md

 Your personal data was obtained by us from suppliers who are obliged to provide information on 'connected people' to their organisation.
 The supplier is obliged to provide information to facilitate compliance with the Procurement Act 2023 as required by the contracting authority.
 This information may then be used to determine whether any exclusion grounds for the purposes of public procurement apply.

 #### Links to other websites
-This privacy notice applies to FTS but does not cover other government services or websites that we link to.
+This privacy notice applies to FTS and the SoW Tool but does not cover other government services or websites that we link to.
 These services, such as GOV.UK One Login, have their own terms and conditions and privacy notices.

 If you go to another website from this one, you can read its privacy notice to find out what it does with your information.

 If you come to this service from another website we may receive personal information about you.
 Read the privacy notice of the website you came from to find out more.

 #### Data retention
 We are required to retain data published on FTS in order to meet the obligations of the Procurement Act 2023, which require us to establish and maintain this platform.
 If a contract is awarded the data is required to be published on the platform for the duration of the procurement.
-Once the contract has ended we will retain the information for 7 years.
+Once the contract has ended, we will retain the information for 7 years.

 We will review your account if you have not used it for 5 years and will contact you to ask if you want us to delete your data or not.